Project Management Lessons from National Lampoon’s Christmas Vacation

 Quality assurance is needed on every project to make sure that requirements are understood and the project is delivering according to the organization’s standards.
 Large organizations will have auditors and quality assurance team members whose only job is to ensure that the project team is following the “right” project management process.
 Quality assurance might be tempting to overlook, but it plays an essential part of every project.

-Clark walks into Mr. Shirley’s office (his boss) to deliver a Christmas gift and asks if Mr. Shirley found his report helpful.
+Clark walks into the office of his boss, Mr. Shirley, to deliver a Christmas gift and asks if Mr. Shirley found his report helpful.
 Mr. Shirley has no idea what the report was about or if it was even completed.
 He’s oblivious to his employee’s contribution to the project.
-It’s a clear reminder that both senior management and team members need to understand their roles and contributions to the project.
+It’s a clear reminder that both senior management and team members need to understand their roles and contributions.

 During project startup, it can be difficult to determine specific roles and responsibilities as people have different perspectives on how to deliver the project.
-The RASIC chart (Responsible, Approving, Supporting, Informed and Consulted) is a useful tool to define the each person’s relationship to the project.
+The RASIC chart (Responsible, Approving, Supporting, Informed, and Consulted) is a useful tool to define the each person’s relationship to the project.
 I’ve used this tool when transferring projects to our IT Support team, or to clarify roles between organizations.
-You can download a RASIC chart here.

 Sometimes you just need to look back at what worked on the past project and repeat the framework.
 I do this all the time with project status reports, project kick-off presentations, work breakdown structures and scope definition.
 I’m sure you can find a few useful lessons or templates that can be used again and again—and you don’t need to be trapped in an attic to find them.